Mandi house turns into CAA battleground; Dozens detained as protesters defy Section 144

 Scores were detained from there on as they chanted slogans against the contentious new citizenship law.
 Anyone trying to lead the protests was being detained by the police is detaining them.
 A number of student protestors were detained at Bhagwan Dass Road, police said.

-CrPC section 144 was imposed also in the Red Fort area, but that did not deter scores of students and activists from converging there to raise their voice against the Citizenship (Amendment) Act and the police crackdown in Jamia Millia Islamia and the Aligarh Muslim University.
+CrPC Section 144 was imposed also in the Red Fort area, but that did not deter scores of students and activists from converging there to raise their voice against the Citizenship (Amendment) Act and the police crackdown in Jamia Millia Islamia and the Aligarh Muslim University.

 The agitators were put into buses in a bid to clear the Red Fort area.
 Holding placards and shouting slogans, the protesters allowed themselves to be escorted to the buses.
 Swarajya Abhiyan chief Yogendra Yadav was among those detained.